I brought two hearts to birds.

 The tenderness I feel

-mixes with yearning.
+mixes with yearning

-I find the redness
+for the redness flatters

-and I don’t want to get
+I don’t want to explain

-myself in trouble,
+myself into trouble,

 taking back